striblab/mn_covid_data/README.md

 **UPDATE July 3, 2020:** The Minnesota Department of Health will not be updating its situation page on July 4.
 As a result, our records will not reflect updates on that day.
 MDH will still collect data for July 4, but will release that data on July 5.
 Some data may get backdated to July 4, but July 5's data may appear inflated as a result.

+**UPDATE Sept.
+24, 2020:** The Minnesota Department of Health has stopped reporting the number of patients currently hospitalized and in ICU.
+They also added two fields to track new hospital and ICU admissions by admission date.

 |Column name|Format|Description|
 |---|---|---|